0x-tsar/NoTax-Protocol/notes.md

 [ ] district / region distribution [which layer?]
 [ ] include hiring category?, [which layer?]
 [ ] change name beneficiary for officials like is stated in the docs?
+[ ] add the concept of staking/slashing if a DAO is not honest

 <!-- ------------------------------ -->
 <!-- --------------V2-------------- -->

 [ ] [maybe move it to the Base Layer?]
 [THIS SHOULD BE SOULBOND] create and associate nfts as badges [ ] add a stake with tokens too
-[ ] a governance token to add new Beneficiaries
-[ ] (decide which layer this goes to, the base or the higher ones) implement sporadic events and projects [e.g. build a new school]
+[ ] a governance token to add new Officials / Principals [ ] (decide which layer this goes to, the base or the higher ones) implement sporadic events and projects [e.g. build a new school]
 [ ] add roles instead of a single owner, also a timelock [ ] take a look at how to implement ZK proof of collaboration